staltz/flux-challenge/submissions/kennytilton/README.md

 # SithTrak&trade;

-Welcome to the Matrix&trade; implementation of The Flux Challenge&trade;, just 139 lines of indeterminable elegance as defined by the Challenge.
+Welcome to the Matrix&trade; implementation of The Flux Challenge&trade;, just one hundred fifty-six lines of indeterminable elegance as defined by the Challenge.

 >  Let's define code elegance to be "the ability of a programmer to easily understand
 >  the program's flow and state coordination, being completely familiar with the tools